MartinH13/hadsagono/README.md

 You can use whatever IDE you want to develop the project, as the application itself does not need any fancy IDEs.
 Nevertheless, the development team recomends using [vscode](https://code.visualstudio.com/).
 We have published our recommended extensions for vscode for working in the proyect in an [extension pack](https://marketplace.visualstudio.com/items?itemName=nicoagr.hadsagono-vscodeextensions) for your convenience.

+## Extra Information

+A technical report with all the characteristics of the project can be found in the _technical_report_ file in the source code root.

 ## Legal